Deep networks learn to parse uniform-depth context-free languages from local statistics: Learning Algorithm and Sample Complexity

+In our theoretical analysis, we will consider the limit $v\to \infty$, and focus on identification of the rules, as required for Boolean parsing (CYK).
+As alluded to above, this is Bayes-optimal when there is at most one label per sentence; in the limit considered, however, it can achieve better-than-chance performance for $\forall f$, given~\footnote{The entropy is bounded by the number of tree topologies, which remains finite for bounded depth.} that $H(Y \mid \mathbf{X})\ll \ln(v)$ for $v\to \infty$.

-Even in the globally unambiguous phase, local ambiguity hinders inference of the grammar rules: (A) the spans of the nonterminals are unknown, i.e. we don’t know if a given pair/triple of tokens is generated by a single nonterminal; (B) some rules overlap, i.e. some pairs of tokens $(a,b)$ can correspond either to a valid binary sibling pair or to a subsequence of a valid triple of ternary siblings $(a,b,c)$ or $(c,a,b)$.
-In this section, we introduce an \emph{iterative learning algorithm} that solves both problems, thus learning the root-classification task from data.
-The algorithm is based on a \emph{method of moments} that we use here to infer the grammar's production rules level by level.
-The corresponding sample complexity is only polynomial in the typical sentence size as $L$ increases, despite the exponentially growing number of parse tree topologies, each generating exponentially many distinct sentences.
-We will later argue that deep neural networks learn via a similar algorithm, and show empirically that they indeed enjoy the same sample complexity as our iterative learning algorithm.
+Rule inference relies essentially on a \emph{method of moments}, which uses low-order (root-to-pair and root-to-triple) statistics to infer one level of the grammar rules, before applying the rules to predict the next layer of nonterminals.
+The possibility to reconstruct rules from root-to-pair and root-to-triple covariances is granted by the context-free property of the generative model~\cite{cagnetta_how_2024}.
+If two adjacent tokens $(X_i, X_{i+1})$ are children of the same nonterminal, their covariance with the label $Y$ depends on that nonterminal.
+However, local ambiguity hinders the inference of the grammar rules, as \emph{(i)} the spans of the nonterminals are unknown, i.e. we don’t know if a given pair/triple of tokens is generated by a single nonterminal; \emph{(ii)} some rules overlap, i.e. some pairs of tokens $(a,b)$ can correspond either to a valid binary sibling pair or to a subsequence of a valid triple of ternary siblings $(a,b,c)$ or $(c,a,b)$.

-\textbf{Assumptions:} The learning algorithm is given samples of ordered sentences $\bm{X}\,{=}\,(X_1,\dots,X_d)$ from the RHM with variable arity, in the \emph{asymptotic vocabulary size limit}

-and in the \emph{globally unambiguous phase} $f_2,f_3\,{<}\,f_c$.
-The algorithm can store the position of each token.
-Furthermore, it assumes that the grammar consists of only binary and ternary production rules.